benchristel/marss/README.md

 be wrapped in `<html>` or `<body>` tags.
 You should pass the HTML through a templating system of some sort before publishing it.

-### Why use `marss` to generate HTML feeds?
+### Why use `marss` to generate HTML changelogs?

-It might seem redundant to have `marss` generate HTML for you - won't your static site generator do that on its own?
+It might seem redundant to have `marss` convert Markdown to HTML - won't your static site generator do that on its own?
 However, letting `marss` generate the HTML ensures that the heading IDs in the HTML will be the same as the ones in the RSS, so links to those headings from the RSS feed will work.